 The opposite transaction is the process of burning.
 While a user may simply be able to use the services of an Exchange to swap their wrapped coins for native coins, the exchange may end up in a position where it holds too many wrapped coins and insufficient native coins to perform further swaps.
 They need to burn some of their wrapped coin holdings back to the naticve coin.

 To do this, the opposite transaction will be conducted.
 In that process, The Merchant sends Y wrapped coins to the Custodian with a request for burning.
 The Custodian then uses the smart contract to trigger a burn of those Y wrapped coins, which get destroyed, and the corresponding Y native coins are released by the Custodian from the Reserve wallet, and get sent back to the Merchant who requested the burn.

 This means there is always an accurate amount of native + wrapped coins in circulation, and the amount of max supply of the native coin will stay unchanged.

 So how does a person access the wrapped coin?

 For a user looking to acquire a wrapped coin, they will use a platform that has the wrapped coin listed.
 For BEP20 coins, PancakeSwap (Trust Wallet v2) is one such example.
 The user will send some amount of token (BNB) on the swap exchange and buy the wrapped coin.
-He will immediately get his wrapped coin in his wallet address.
+They will immediately get their wrapped coin in their wallet address.